ESAT Chemistry: Revision Notes

 Sometimes testedC11.1

-This topic covers the fundamental classification of chemical reactions based on energy flow.
-Understanding whether a reaction releases heat (exothermic) or absorbs it (endothermic) is key to predicting reaction outcomes and interpreting energy data.
+Chemical reactions are classified by energy flow: whether they release heat (exothermic) or absorb it (endothermic), which is key to predicting reaction outcomes and interpreting energy data.

 Revise this topic ›Enthalpy in Reversible Reactions